la-haute-societe/craft-uptime-robot/README.md

 You can also select which user will receive email alerts if the site goes down.

-Without even leaving your Craft site, you can access your monitors uptime informations and detailed logs of events.
+Without even leaving your Craft site, access your monitors uptime informations and detailed logs of events.

 ## Configuring Uptime Robot